 About the lab

-We are a young research group at the Division of Molecular Metabolism at the Karolinska Institute, working on various aspects of mitochondrial biology.
+We are a research group at the Division of Molecular Metabolism at the Karolinska Institute, working on various aspects of mitochondrial biology.
 Mitochondria form an integral part of cellular metabolism with many metabolic pathways relying on or passing through mitochondria.
 Dysfunction of any of these metabolic pathways can have significant affects on human health.
 We are interested in understanding the connections between energy metabolism and cell function and how disturbances in this network affects an individual’s health.
 For this, we use a combination of model systems, ranging from the fruit fly, Drosophila melanogaster, to patient-derived iPS cells, for detailed molecular and metabolic characterisation.

 Research